jenkinsci/venafi-vcert-plugin/README.md

 ## Setup & usage overview

-You must already have access to one or more Venafi VCert connectors.
-This could either be a Venafi Trust Protection Platform™ (TPP), or Venafi Cloud.
-Configure the connectors you have, and their credentials, in Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.
+You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™), or Venafi DevOpsACCELERATE (part of Venafi Cloud).
+Configure their credentials and other parameters, in Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.

 Once the connectors are set up, you are ready to proceed with main usage: see [Build steps & pipeline functions](#build-steps-pipeline-functions).